 - scraping unique content found on a listings / e-commerce website.

-Kasada’s Polyform allows you to disrupt the automation of the these phases by detecting and preventing the attacker tools-of-choice from working.
-While other bot solutions simply block bots, Polyform is focused on stopping them.
+Kasada enables you to disrupt the automation of these phases by detecting and preventing the attacker’s tools-of-choice from working.
+While other bot solutions simply block bots, Kasada is focused on stopping them.
 Its proof of work allows you to fight back against attackers and inflict service outages on them.
 This is truly a case of not needing to outrun the bear, you only need to be faster than the next guy.
 In this sense, Kasada provides a competitive advantage because you are harder to attack than your competitors.